Antoine-Bst/SCAN-2025_Set-Based-Temporal-Verification-of-NNCS/README.md

 If dynibex is a local install add to the make file: export PKG_CONFIG_PATH='path_to_dynibex'/share/pkgconfig

+An example with a nonlinear closed-loop car model inspired by the Dubins model is provided, as well as a simple robot navigating in a grid of motion primitives:

 Make the code:
-Open terminal in the directory and compile using make: make
+Open terminal in the directory and compile using make:

-Run to compute the reachable tube of a simple robot navigating in a grid of motion primitives:
-./simulation.out

-An example with a nonlinear closed-loop car model inspired by the Dubins model is provided:

 ```
 make
 ./simulation.out
 ```

-If it runs correctly, you should see output similar to:
+If it runs correctly, you should see output similar to (nonlinear car):

 ```
 ---------------Sequence : 3---------------